Diamante lei e luce lui

 "Diamante lei e luce lui" (lit.
 'She diamond and he light') is the debut single by Italian singer Annalisa.
-It was written by Roberto Casalino and produced by Dado Parisini.
+It was released on 7 March 2011 as the lead single from her debut studio album Nali.
+The song was written by Roberto Casalino and produced by Dado Parisini.

-It was released by Warner Music Italy on 7 March 2011 and included in Annalisa's first studio album Nali.
 The song premiered during the tenth edition of talent show Amici di Maria De Filippi.
 "Diamante lei e luce lui" peaked at number 9 on the FIMI Singles Chart and was certified gold in Italy.

 Music video

 A music video to accompany the release of "Diamante lei e luce lui" premiered on 30 March 2011 on the website of newspaper Corriere della Sera and was then released onto YouTube on 5 April.
 The video was directed by Serena Corvaglia and Marco Salom.